therladbsgh/crypthub/README.md

     `npm run dev`

-You can also run the backend and frontend for development separately (in order to differetiate output streams):
+You can also run the backend and frontend for development separately (in order to differentiate output streams):

     `npm run backend`
     `npm run frontend`